erlerobot/precaster_RPS800/README.md

 ## Compiling the code

-Clone this repository in a ROS workspace
+Clone this repository in a ROS workspace or [create a new one](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)

 ```
 cd ~/ros_catkin_ws/src